signalogic/SigSRF_SDK/codecs_readme.md

       bad<br/>
       seg<br/>

-There should be no occurrences.
+There should be no occurrences (note - "bad" may occur rarely due to hex values in the output).

 <a name="EVSRegressionTestScript"></a>
 ### EVS Codec Regression Test Script